dallatIkes/Second_Brain/FastAPI.md

 	return {"books": ["All Books"]}
 ```

-## Defining ans using request and response models
+## Defining and using request and response models

 **Pydantic** models are a powerful feature for data validation and conversion